Flower. Mistaken yellow flowers on top of this plant from climber alongside for this plant's violet flowers |

 HERBACEOUS PERENNIAL Gallery with 7 Flower Colours (Red, Pink and Purple on same page) per Month in Colour Wheel.
 Click on Black or White box in Colour of Month. |

-HERBACEOUS PERENNIAL INDEX - There are over
+HERBACEOUS PERENNIAL INDEX -

 The variety of plants that can be used in alpine gardening is obviously very large and very bewildering at first approach.
 With a view to easing the task of selection here are lists The standard potting and seed-soil recipes from The Propagation of Alpines by Lawrence D. Hills are at the bottom of the page on Alpine - Sink and Trough Gardens. |